- A presentation from the Humber Publishing Program

 With breakfast and lunch included, the event is a bargain at only $69 for the full day for MAA Members ($109 for non-members and $89 for Students and Participants in the 2016 Muskoka Novel Marathon).

-Pitch Sessions with Literary Agents, Carolyn Forde, Rachel Letofski & Olga Filini
+Pitch Sessions with Literary Agents, Carolyn Forde, Rachel Letofsky & Olga Filina

 For a nominal additional fee, participants who think their writing may be ready for the market will also have the rare opportunity to provide 10 pages of a manuscript for one-on-one review by a literary agent.
-Literary Agent Panel (Carolyn Forde of Westwood Creative Agency; Rachel Letofski of the Cooke Agency; and Olga Filini of The Rights Factory).
+Literary Agent Panel (Carolyn Forde of Westwood Creative Agency; Rachel Letofsky of the Cooke Agency; and Olga Filina of The Rights Factory).

 “It’s tough to get your work before an agent these days – what a great opportunity for the creative and talented writers in our community,” says event coordinator Cindy Watson.